WebTWJ/ahlcastro-project-amp/program/FLIP/README.md

 $$
 For handling collisions with the simulation bounds, it simply clamps particle positions to a minimum value, and sets the velocity component of the bound intercected to zero.

 For handling particle collision, first a minimum distance is calculated.
-Then the distance between all particles in the same cells is calculated.
+Then the distance between all particles in the same 3 by 3 grid of cells is calculated.
 If one is less than the minimum distance, then each is moved by half the overlapping distance.

 ## Step 2: